yannickjemmely/Mida/README.md

 [LICENSE](./LICENSE)<br><br>
 Trading in financial markets is highly speculative and carries a high level of risk.
 It's possible to lose all your capital.
 This project may not be suitable for everyone, you should ensure that you understand the risks involved.
-Furthermore Mida and its contributors are not responsible for any technical inconvenience that may lead to money loss, for example a stop loss not being set.
+Mida and its contributors are not responsible for any technical inconvenience that may lead to money loss, for example a stop loss not being set.

 ## Contributors